Aiiii-den/ml_pm10/README.md

 ###### _Context and Motivation_

 Pm10, abbreviation of particle matter 10, is an air particle with a diameter of less than 10µm and is measured in micrograms per cubic meter (μg/m³).
-Although it seems the majority of people in Berlin are not aware of it, pm10 can cause severe short and long term health issues.
+Although it seems the majority of people are not aware of it, pm10 can cause severe short and long term health issues.

 Short term health complications include:
 - Irritated eyes, nose and throat